alokkumar-dotcom/alokkumar-DataAnalyst-Internship-Portfolio/README.md

 Thank you for visiting my portfolio.

-I hope these projects demonstrate my knowledge of:
+I hope these projects demonstrate my knowledge and practical experience in:

 - Data Analytics
+- Data Cleaning
+- Exploratory Data Analysis (EDA)
+- SQL & Database Analysis
+- Tableau Dashboard Development
 - Business Intelligence
-- Data Visualization
-- Customer Analytics
+- Customer Segmentation
 - Statistical Analysis

-Feel free to explore the project repositories, review the documentation, and connect with me on **GitHub**, **LinkedIn**, or **Tableau Public**.
+- Data Storytelling

-If you found this portfolio useful, consider starring the repositories and sharing your feedback.
+If you found this portfolio useful, feel free to:

+⭐ Star the repositories

+📂 Explore each internship project

+💼 Connect with me on LinkedIn

+📊 Explore my Tableau Public dashboards

+Thank you for your time and feedback!